yasir2000/openwrt-oldwiki-md/Faq.rst

 }}}

 Replace {{{aa:bb:cc:dd:ee:ff}}} with the MAC address of the router you would like to connect via WDS.
-In this example the MAC of WRT54G_1.
-There is no need to change the NVRAM variables in WRT54G_1.
+On WRT54G_1 set MAC of WRT54G_2 and on WRT54G_2 set MAC of WRT54G_1.

 If the other router is running OpenWrt too you can get the MAC address from output of: